miurahr/aqtinstall/README.rst

     aqt install-qt windows desktop 6.2.0 win64_mingw81 -m qtcharts qtnetworking

+When aqtinstall downloads and installs packages, it updates package configurations such as prefix directory in ``bin/qt.conf``, and ``bin/qconfig.pri`` to make it working well with installed directory.

 .. note::
    It is your own task to set some environment variables to fit your platform, such as PATH, QT_PLUGIN_PATH, QML_IMPORT_PATH, and QML2_IMPORT_PATH. aqtinstall will never do it for you, in order not to break the installation of multiple versions.